Our Experience

 * Source: Jennifer Thorne Amann, Alex Wilson, Katie Ackerly (2012) Consumer Guide to Home Energy Savings, 10th Ed., New Society Publishers, Gabriola Island, BC Canada.

-This 24-minute video on You-Tube tells our story of making 2 homes more energy efficient and comfortable, and shows how we saved money relative to our neighbors.
+Here is our story (24-minute video) on You-Tube of making 2 homes more energy efficient and comfortable, and shows how we saved money relative to our neighbors.